renatoos/axway-apigw-full-healthcheck-policies/README.md

-# Heathcheck APIGW 7.5.3 Architecture
+# Full Healthcheck to APIGW 7.5.3 Architecture

 This project describes how to perform a full components healthcheck and a zero downtime policy deployment to Axway API Gateway in a multi-node environment.